Donald Martiny

-Donald Martiny (born 1953 in Schenectady, New York) is an American artist.
-His abstract paintings are related to both action painting and Abstract expressionism.
+Donald Martiny (born 1953) is an American visual artist, known for sculptural paintings.
+His works are related to both action painting and abstract expressionism.
+He lives in Connecticut.

 Life

+Donald Martiny was born in 1953, in Schenectady, New York.

-Donald Martiny studied from 1977 to 1980 at the School of Visual Arts in New York City.
-From 1980 to 1983 he was a student at the Art Students League of New York.
+Martiny studied from 1977 to 1980 at the School of Visual Arts in New York City; and from 1980 to 1983, he was a student at the Art Students League of New York.
 At the same time he attended courses on art at the New York University.
-From 2007 to 2009 he continued his education at the Pennsylvania Academy of the Fine Arts.
-He lives and works in Ivoryton, Connecticut.
+From 2007 to 2009, Martiny continued his education at the Pennsylvania Academy of the Fine Arts.

-In 2015 Martiny received a scholarship as an Artist in Residence of the Sam & Adele Golden Foundation for the Arts in New Berlin, New York State and was represented in the annual exhibition of the artists there.
+In 2015 Martiny received a scholarship as an artist-in-residence of the Sam & Adele Golden Foundation for the Arts in New Berlin, New York, and was represented in the annual exhibition of the artists there.
 Also in 2015, Martiny was invited to produce two large works for the One World Trade Center, which are permanently exhibited there.
 Martiny has lectured at Cornell University and at the Ackland Art Museum.
 There, in 2016, he conducted a public discussion on the painter Hans Hoffmann in the context of an exhibition of his works.